 If you have invested time in your customer, then leveraging empathy is easier to adopt and integrate into your messaging.
 For those companies that take a direct, or functional approach to sales, then sudden empathetic marketing can often come across as a knee-jerk reaction, rather than a core value of the business.

 We have seen over the past few weeks that more product-driven companies are finding this moment in time challenging.
 When you have been drilling home product features and benefits, it’s a little tricky to pivot and show a compassionate side.

 We have seen many companies try and pivot to react to the impact of COVID-19.
-For the ones first out the blocks, this has worked to significant effect, for others, not so.
-The best approaches have been from companies who acted early and aimed to give something back.
+For the ones first out of the blocks, this has worked to significant effect, for others, not so.
+The best approaches have been from companies that acted early and aimed to give something back.

 Approaches from a slew of companies have come across as half-baked or copy-cat in style, these companies were slower to react and got caught playing catch-up.